 “The prophet continues and says something very beautiful that, as a result of this agreement with Israel, we’re all going to start singing together.”

 “It seems to me it’s all going to culminate, as in Isaiah 56, when it talks about the nations coming together.”

 Happy is the man who does this, The man who holds fast to it: Who keeps the Shabbat and does not profane it, And stays his hand from doing any evil.
 Isaiah 56:2

 “Keeping Shabbat even together, all the nations.
 Isaiah 56 says it’s going to happen.
 We’re going to keep Shabbat with the Nation of Israel.
 We’re actually going to worship in the Holy Temple together.
 Isaiah emphatically says [so].”

 I will bring them to My sacred mount And let them rejoice in My house of prayer.
 Their burnt offerings and sacrifices Shall be welcome on My mizbayach; For My House shall be called A house of prayer for all peoples.”
 Isaiah 56:7

 “I’m excited about that.
 And there are a lot of Christians waking up to that reality of joining the Jewish people.
 Thank God, the Jewish people held on to the promise so that all the families of the earth could be blessed and so all of us can worship together and sing together, amazingly.”

-He ended his comments to Breaking Israel News with a prayerful vision, “I look forward to that day when we’re all singing together and worshiping God in Jerusalem.
+Waller ended his comments to Israel365 News with a prayerful vision, “I look forward to that day when we’re all singing together and worshiping God in Jerusalem.
 I know that gives me great hope and great excitement.
 I’m so looking forward to the families of the earth who have been so destroyed by the onslaught of this anti-Israel rhetoric and all the things that God wants to establish on the earth, may it be established in our day.”